-Amouliani: The Small Island with Great Charm
+Amouliani: The Small Island with a Big Charm

 How to Get There

 Access to Amouliani is exclusively by ferry from the small port of Tripiti, which is about 120 kilometers from Thessaloniki.
-The ferries operate daily, with a frequency of every 30-45 minutes during the summer months.
+Ferries operate daily, with a frequency of every 30-45 minutes during the summer months.
 The journey takes about 10 minutes.
 You can also take your car on the ferry, although the island is small enough to explore on foot or by renting a bicycle.
 Tickets cost about 2-3 euros for pedestrians and 10-15 euros for a car.

 The Beaches